 The buyer’s journey today is very different than it was as recently as five or ten years ago.
 The introduction of the original iPhone back in 2007 was a complete game changer.
 We are now totally and completely addicted to our mobile devices.

 And this is why the buyer’s journey has completely changed.
 People are asking questions like crazy about things that are driving them nuts.
-They’re asking questions on their phones about their goals, their plans, their challenges, and the problems they’re trying to get solved.
+They’re asking questions on their phones about their goals, plans, challenges, and problems they’re trying to solve.

 Answering Early-Stage Questions